Safari Packing List

 What to Wear on Safari

 Safari attire should be breathable, neutral and adjustable for both sunny and chilly temperatures.
 I recommend packing a capsule wardrobe of neutrals, greens and browns and mixing and matching since there are strict luggage weight maximums.
-When packing, things to keep in mind are insects, changing temperatures and colors.
-I’ll explain in more detail.
+Here are some things about African safaris that you should keep in mind when packing:

 Safari game drives are typically timed to the natural lifestyle of the animals – there will be one early morning game drive to see the animals as active as possible before the lazy afternoon sun hits and another around sundown to see evening activity.
 Some safari reserves also linger on after dark to see night animals like hyenas.
 Because of this, you’ll want to dress in layers.